 The real story behind the world of sales.
 This is a realistic portrayal of what it is to try making a life in high pressure sales with all its highs and lows; promises of fortunes and deliveries of dross.
 Red-leads and dead-leads are to blame for life's outcomes.
-Living with "Objection, Rebuttal, Close" and fake automobiles from the mobbed-up corporate owners.
+Living with "Objection, Rebuttal, Close".
 Written by

 See more »